imbasimba/toasty/docs/cli/tile-study.rst

 The ``--outdir DIR`` option specifies where the output data should be written.
 If unspecified, the data root will be the current directory.

+If the ``--placeholder-thumbnail`` argument is given, an all-black placeholder thumbnail will be created.
+Otherwise, the thumbnail will be created by downsampling the input image.
+This operation can actually be the most memory-intensive part of the process, and can yield poor results with mostly-empty images.

 Notes
 =====